spfuu/shSonos/widget.smartvisu/README.md

 ```

 Change to this directory and append the content of **sonos.js** to ```visu.js``` and **sonos.css** to ```visu.css```.
-Create both file if they do not not exist.
+Create both files if they do not not exist.

 Copy **sonos_empty.jpg** to the base pic's folder, e.g.